rgeo/rgeo/README.md

 RGeo works with the following Ruby implementations:

-*   Ruby 2.1.0 or later.
+*   Ruby 2.2.2 or later.
 *   Partial support for JRuby 9.0 or later.
 The FFI implementation of GEOS is available (ffi-geos gem required) but CAPI is not.
-*   See earlier versions for support for pre-2.0 ruby.
+*   See earlier versions for support for older ruby versions.

 Some features also require the following: